jlblancoc/mola/docs/source/use-cases.rst

 =============
 Use cases
 =============
-This page shows some examples of applications of MOLA SLAM solutions with 3D LiDAR.
+This page shows some examples of applications of MOLA SLAM solutions with :ref:`3D LiDAR Odometry <mola_lidar_odometry>`.

 .. contents:: Table of Contents
     :depth: 2
+    :hidden:

 Automotive SLAM
 -----------------